aleksadacic/DataQuerying/README.md

 # Data Querying

-**Spring Data Querying** is a lightweight and intuitive library designed to make dynamic query building in Spring Data JPA effortless.
+**Data Querying** is a lightweight and intuitive library designed to make dynamic query building in Spring Data JPA effortless.